top of page

 Meet Julie

-Fibromyalgia, Around 6 yrs To Diagnosis
+Fibromyalgia, 6 yrs To Diagnosis

-Julie started to have symptoms of Fibromyalgia around the age of 12.
-Their mom, who has Lupus and Fibromyalgia noticed their symptoms and took Julie to their Primary Care.
+Julie started to have symptoms of fibromyalgia around the age of 12.
+Their mom, who has lupus and fibromyalgia noticed their symptoms and took Julie to their Primary Care.
 The male PCP thought they were attention seeking, but didn't want to diagnosis or test them.
 After fighting with the PCP Julie saw a female PA and got a referral for a pediatric rheumatologist.
 Unfortunately, the pediatric rheumatologist didn't want to hang a diagnosis on Julie because they were young, so no diagnostic testing was done.
 The pediatric rheumatologist also put them on hydroxychloroquine.

-"Getting a diagnosis was was both surreal and freeing after all of that time (after original primary care said she was fine without a diagnosis).
-I looked back at all of my symptoms and can say that I wasn't crazy.
+Getting a diagnosis was was both surreal and freeing after all of that time (after original primary care said she was fine without a diagnosis).
+"I looked back at all of my symptoms and can say that I wasn't crazy.
 All the doctors that actually diagnosed me were female.
 I will not see male doctors anymore.
 Hopefully things will change, but not without us making it happen.
 There's hope, I think."

 Untitled_Artwork 12 copy 5_edited.png